noloop/assertion-error/README.md

 ## Getting Started in assertion-error

-### Installation
+### Dependencies

 The assertion-error system has only one dependency, which is the [dissect](https://github.com/Shinmera/dissect) system, I do not know if it will depend forever on this library, but for now it is necessary, since Common Lisp does not have a standard to get the stack trace.

-**1 - Download the dissect system**
+**Download the dissect system**

 By quicklisp: